FAQs

 Does the Sheet automatically sync with my Bank account?

-Not currently, but this is planned for a future version.
+Not currently, but this feature is planned for a future version.

 How do I enter my Credit Card into the Sheet?

-There are 2 ways to handle inputting Credit Cards:
+There are two ways to handle credit cards:

-• For more long term credit card debt that you're trying to tackle and pay down - Enter this into the liabilities sheet.
+For long-term credit card debt you're working to pay down: Enter this into the Liabilities sheet.

 How do I account for Salary Sacrificing?

-You should enter as your income the amount of money available to you when you're paid after the salary sacrifice has been taken out.
-For all intents the Sheet is concerned with what money is usable to you after tax/fees has been taken out.
-This will ensure the savings rates are calculated correctly against the post-sacrificed income.
+Enter your income as the amount available to you after the salary sacrifice has been deducted.
+The Sheet focuses on usable money after tax/fees, ensuring savings rates are calculated correctly against post-sacrifice income.

 How do I account for income from a rental Property?